Chriss50/Teamwork/README.md

 [![Coverage Status](https://coveralls.io/repos/github/Chriss50/Teamwork/badge.svg?branch=develop)](https://coveralls.io/github/Chriss50/Teamwork?branch=develop)

 # Teamwork
 Teamwork is an internal social network for organizations’ employees.
-The goal of this application is to facilitate more interaction between colleagues and facilitate team bonding.
+The goal of this application is to facilitate more interaction between colleagues and facilitate team bonding

 ## UI creation